PeterEFrancis/gin-rummy-AI/docs/catalog.md

 ### Thursday

 Added cardMatrix to Collect and used dl4j to load keras models into java.
 Started learning about multi-input functional models in keras.

+### Friday

+Write up about installations after struggling with maven.
+Implemented keras MLP+CNN on epsilon-3 and got average diff of -0.025.